-Whenever a particular client i.e. human user or robot, automatically stored in a special file called server log file by Web server.
+Whenever a particular client i.e. human user or robot, to explosive increase in volume of dynamic and time- request a particular resource on Web then its activity is automatically stored in a special file called server log file by Web server.
 This file is usually maintained by Web site administrator.
 Web robots can be identified by analyzing server log file [6].